Common Risks and Complications of Dental Implants

 Preventing Dental Implant Complications

 A comprehensive pre-surgical assessment is paramount before the surgery.
-This includes digital 3D imaging to carefully plan the placement and depth of the implant.
+This includes digital 3D imaging to plan the placement and depth of the implant carefully.
 Having a clear roadmap of your unique dental structure enables your dental team to identify any potential issues that could pose complications during or after the surgery.

 Another pivotal factor in mitigating risks is the expertise of the dentist performing the procedure.
 Choosing a skilled and experienced dentist with significant experience in implantology is critical.
 Highly experienced professionals, such as Dr Michael Shehata at Sensational Smiles Dental, with a successful track record with implants, can significantly lower the chances of complications.